 - Sanitize your cell phone with rubbing alcohol daily as it picks up germs and bacteria everywhere it goes.
 Clean also TV remotes and computer keyboards.

 - Don’t share utensils, forks, or spoons with others.
-Also, don’t share drinking glasses with others to avoid getting an infection.
+Also, don’t share drinking glasses with others.

 - Use a combination of 60% water and 40% rubbing alcohol ( rubbing alcohol spray )to clean your hands when you can’t use soap and water.